Portsmouth Water

 Portsmouth Water is the utility company responsible for water supply and distribution in the City of Portsmouth, part of East Hampshire and part of West Sussex.
+(Note: The wastewater company for this area is Southern Water.)
 Places served include Gosport, Fareham, Portsmouth, Havant, Chichester, and Bognor Regis.
-The company is a private limited company with company number 2536455.
-(Note: The wastewater company for this area is Southern Water.)
+The company is a private limited company.
 It was acquired by Ancala in March 2018.

 History

+The company was created on 13 July 1857 by the Borough of Portsmouth Waterworks Act 1857 (20 & 21 Vict. c. xlv) as the Borough of Portsmouth Waterworks Company to supply Portsmouth.
+In being formed it acquired the assets of the existing United Portsmouth, Portsea and Farlington Waterworks Company.
+This had been formed in 1828 by the merger of the Portsmouth and Farlington Waterworks Company, created by the Portsmouth Water Supply (Farlington) Act 1740 (14 Geo.
+2. c.
+43), and the Portsea Island Waterworks Company, formed in 1809 by the Portsmouth and Portsea Water Act 1809 (49 Geo.
+3. c. cxviii).

+The Gosport Waterworks Company was founded by the Gosport Waterworks Act 1858 (21 & 22 Vict. c. v).
-Started on 13 July 1857 as the Borough of Portsmouth Waterworks Company to supply Portsmouth.

-Joined with Gosport Waterworks Company in 1955.
+The Borough of Portsmouth Waterworks Company merged with the Gosport Waterworks Company in 1955.

 A new headquarters in Havant was opened in September 1967.

 On 3 June 2021, Havant Borough Council approved Portsmouth Water's plans for a reservoir at Havant Thicket.

 Overview

 There are now 18 borehole sites throughout the catchment area from the South Downs groundwater and the natural springs in Havant and Bedhampton.
 There are up to 25 springs used at any one time producing up to 170 million litres per day.